Hair loss types: Frontal fibrosing alopecia causes

 When it begins, frontal fibrosing alopecia often looks like a receding hairline

-This type of hair loss may begin at an earlier age in women of African descent than in white women.
+This type of hair loss may begin at an earlier age in Black women than in white women.

 What causes frontal fibrosing alopecia?

-While researchers continue to look for what causes frontal fibrosing alopecia (FFA), it’s believed that this may be an autoimmune disease.
-An autoimmune disease develops when the body attacks itself.
+It’s possible that FFA is an autoimmune disease.
+People develop an autoimmune disease when their immune system attacks part of their own body.
 For example, when the body attacks its own joints, a person develops rheumatoid arthritis.

 Where hair once grew, you’ll notice smooth, hairless skin.